fumieval/rhythm-game-tutorial/draft.md

 ### On windows

 Unfortunately, installing `bindings-portaudio` is magical on Windows.
-So, `bindings-portaudio` provides built-in source for installation easiness.
+So, `bindings-portaudio` provides built-in source for installation ease.
 Note that using 32-bit version of GHC is safer to avoid problems if your platform is Windows x64.

 > $ cabal install bindings-portaudio -fBundle -fWASAPI